 So we suggest you empty the recycle bin regularly.
 Note that before you start, check the recycle bin and make sure you have restored some important deleted files back to its original location.
 Everything left in the Recycle Bin is not essential.

 To empty the recycle bin, you have two ways to go:

 1. Select to Empty Recycle Bin from Temporary Files

 You may revert to the forward method as a guide so as to empty Recycle Bin files from Temporary Files.

 Step 1.
 Open Recycle Bin from the desktop.

 Step 2.
 Select all recycled files in the Recycle Bin, right-click them, and select "delete".

 If you lost vital files after emptying Recycle Bin, refer to: Recycle Bin Recovery for help.

 # 4. Clear Useless Large Files

 A huge number of useless large files will be generated in the C drive while using applications, software, and Windows system.
-You can effectively scan and delete the large files on the system C: drive and other drives by using the Large File Cleanup feature in EaseUS Tool M:
+You can effectively scan and delete the large files on the system C: drive.

 # 5. Transfer Big Files and Programs from C to Another Drive